knguyen23-iit/FSA_CS330_Fall2022/README.md

-# FSA by Ky Nguyen
+# FSM Security Device by Ky Nguyen
 This is a small project demonstrating a FSM-based Security Device for CS 330 - Discrete Maths at IIT.

 Unlock using: 525271.
 Lock using: 525274.